atsushieno/aap-core/docs/HACKING.md

 This library provides AudioPluginService which is mandatory for every AAP (plugin), as well as some hosting functionality.

-### androidaudioplugin-midi-device-service and aap-midi-device-service
+### androidaudioplugin-midi-device-service

 AAP instrument plugins can be extended to work as a virtual MIDI device service (software MIDI device).

-`aap-midi-device-service` is an example application that turns any instrument plugins into MIDI device services (since it is simply possible).

-At this state the audio generation feature not in usable quality at all.
+It turns any instrument plugin into a virtual MidiDeviceService.

+There used to be `aap-midi-device-service` sample application ([#149](https://github.com/atsushieno/aap-core/issues/149)).

 ### androidaudioplugin-ui-compose